 Pway - (pronounced pee-way) colloquialism for the permanent way or more commonly the railway tracks

 R&DD - The former Research & Development Division of the BRB was based mainly at Derby but had outposts at Rugby, Swindon and Muswell Hill, London.

 RDB - prefix for numbering of former BR Departmental stock belonging to the R&DD (R=Research Department, D=Departmental B= British Rail designed & built)

-Red Zone - known as Open Line working which means that the lines are open to train movements; this carries more risk than Safeguarded areas and hence is avoided where practicable.
+Red Zone - also known as Open Line working which means that the lines are open to train movements; this carries more risk than Safeguarded areas (where staff are protected from train movements by a physical barrier) and hence is avoided where practicable.

 RSC - Railway Safety Case - the necessary documents which a train operator requires to run trains on NR.
 One definition is 'A Safety Case is a structured argument, supported by evidence, intended to justify that a system is acceptably safe'.

 RCF - Rolling Contact Fatigue - damage caused on wheel treads and rails due to high stresses- these can be caused for a variety of reasons

 RCH - Railway Clearing House - The RCH set technical standards for cable connections between coaches for the remote operation of systems; they were initially used only for control of train lighting.
 These cables were known as RCH jumpers, and in the 1970s a system for push-pull trains was developed which used the RCH cable, eliminating the need for a separate control cable to be fitted to intermediate coaches.
 Not 100% successful unfortunately